pelias/documentation/search.md

 If you're going to try using multiple boundary types in a single search request, be aware that the results will come from the intersection of all the boundaries.
 So, if you provide regions that don't overlap, you'll be looking at an empty set of results.

 ## Prioritize results by proximity
 Many use cases call for the ability to promote nearby results to the top of the list, while still allowing important matches from farther away to be visible.
-Mapzen Search allows you to prioritize results within geographic boundaries, including around a point, within a country, or within a region.
+Pelias allows you to prioritize results within geographic boundaries, including around a point, within a country, or within a region.

 ### Prioritize around a point